Understanding Ponticulus Posticus treatments

 In advancing cervical spine instability and neck problems, and with seemingly no alternative, the posterior atlantooccipital ligament transforms itself into a bony structure to “bridge” over the foramen in a last attempt to prevent vertebral artery and suboccipital nerve compression.
-A last chance to fight off cervical instability.
+The last chance to fight off cervical instability.

 The posterior atlantooccipital ligament is a protector of the groove where the vertebral artery passes at the C1.
 “Ponticulus posticus,” is a “little posterior bridge” that is trying to prevent vertebral artery and suboccipital nerve compression –

 Ponticulus posticus also referred to as arcuate foramen or Kimmerle’s anomaly, atlantal posterior foramen, foramen sagittal, retroarticular vertebral artery ring, and retroarticular canal is what its Latin name implies, “Ponticulus posticus,” a “little posterior bridge.”
 How did you develop this bony little bridge abnormality at the posterior of the atlas/C1 vertebra?

 In simplest terms, the little bony bridge is a petrified ligament.
 But instead of the ligament turning into stone, the ligament turned into bone.
 Specifically, the ponticulus posticus formed as a result of ossification of the posterior atlantooccipital ligament.
 Ponticulus posticus can be partial, complete, unilateral, or bilateral.
 Complete Ponticulus posticus, where the bony ring is fully formed, thus resembling a foramen, decreases the cross-sectional area for the vertebral artery.
 Why did this happen?